Induced Non-Markovianity via Pauli Twirling

 University of Waterloo

-I am a Master of Applied Mathematics (Quantum Information) student at the University of Waterloo and a researcher at the Institute for Quantum Computing, under the supervision of Prof. Graeme Smith.
-My research focuses on [your specific research focus].
+I am a Masters student at the University of Waterloo and a researcher at the Institute for Quantum Computing, under the supervision of Prof. Graeme Smith.
+My research focuses on quantum error correction under non-Markovian noise.
+Using the process tensor framework, I study how QEC codes interact with temporally correlated errors and whether error correction can effectively suppress or Markovianize the noise process.

 Coming soon!